 The Internet provides instant access to oceans of information on organizing.
-You can read advice from sources such as Real Simple, Martha Stewart, or a Professional Organizer (you’re reading my advice right now, after all).
+You can read advice from Real Simple, Martha Stewart, or a Professional Organizer (you’re reading my advice right now).
 Add the innumerable blogs, articles, and Pinterest boards dedicated to filing paper, designing the perfect pantry, junk drawer or garage, and you may feel enough inspiration and motivation to get the job done.
 But what if you need more than a lovely image and generic advice – what if you are overwhelmed?

 Anne called me because she was exasperated with herself.
-She used to be so organized, but everything had become a mess.
-She no longer had order in her house.
+She used to be so organized, but lately everything had become a mess.
+There was no longer order in her house, an order she used to enjoy.
 She didn’t have enough space to fit all her stuff.
 There was a backlog of projects, including filing, and she couldn’t seem to complete all the tasks she wanted to in a day.
 She was frustrated with how difficult it was to keep everything organized.
-Recalling my notes from our initial phone call, I pointed out that she had moved, she was caring for three young children, and she had just renovated the kitchen.
+Recalling our initial phone call, I pointed out that she had moved, was caring for three young children, and had just renovated the kitchen.
 Anyone in that situation was bound to experience a setback in organization.
 Anne admitted that there had been a lot going on for the past few years, but that she still felt like a failure because she used to have a perfect home.

 The first month I worked with her, Nancy and I cleared out three rooms: her bedroom, living room and kitchen.
 This allowed her to have a place to retreat; a space to relax, and begin to work on healing.
-It took some time for her to completely deal with everything, but together we prioritized her needs and divided the process into manageable tasks.
-Recently, Nancy asked me to help her move.
-She is headed to the West Coast to join her sisters this fall, and she is excited to start a new chapter in her life.
+We stopped and didn’t tackle anything else for a few months.
+When we started to work again, her purpose was clear and her decision making was a little easier.
+It took some time for her to completely deal with everything.
+Little by little, we worked together to prioritized her needs and divide the process into manageable tasks.
+Recently, Nancy called me to help her move.
+She is headed to the West Coast, excited to join her sisters and start a new chapter in her life

 It takes immense courage for my clients to make that first call and allow me to help them.
 The feeling of being overwhelmed by disorganization stems from so many causes: illness, depression, trauma and so on; but even happy events such as moving, blending families, having children or landing a new job can upset the normal balance in a home.
 If you find yourself stuck, for whatever reason, just know you are not alone and there is no shame in asking for help.
 That is what I am here for.